RickStrahl/West-Wind-Message-Board/WebConnectionWebServer/README.md

 The `WebConnectionWebServer` uses a new and separate configuration file in addition to some short configuration settings inside of `web.config` to enable the .NET Core Module.

-#### WebConnectionServerSettings.xml
+#### WebConnectionWebServerSettings.xml
-The Web Connection specific features are configured in  `WebConnectionServerSettings.xml`.
+The Web Connection specific features are configured in  `WebConnectionServerWebSettings.xml`.
 Note that this is different from the old .NET Module which used settings in `web.config`.
 The new settings map very closely to the settings that the classic .NET module uses although the format of the XML is a little different.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>